 RETA stands for Responsible Electricity Transmission for Albertans.
 RETA is a society incorporated in Alberta under the Societies Act (corporate access number 5014463888).
-During the past three years, RETA has sponsored and organized many public information meetings and rallies attended by over 11,000 people.
-As of October 29, 2012, RETA’s registered membership was about 9,200.
+RETA has sponsored and organized many public information meetings and rallies attended by over 11,000 people primarily in the Edmonton, Alberta area.
+As of April 19, 2014, RETA’s registered membership was about 9,500.

 RETA’s mission is to ensure that whenever new high voltage transmission lines are built near schools, homes, daycare centres, hospitals and environmentally sensitive areas, they must be buried.